A Helping Hand

 - WE MAKE learning easier for children through the provision of smaller classes.

-- WE SUPPORT children in the classroom with the use of additional qualified adults including a school counsellor, a learning mentor and an emotional literacy support assistant.
+- WE SUPPORT children in the classroom with the use of additional qualified adults including a children’s advocate, a learning mentor and an emotional literacy support assistant.

 - WE DELIVER extra programmes to those who need more help.
 For example, we have reading volunteers, small booster groups and do some one-to-one tuition.